aring99/docker-compose-project/README.md

 3. Following the login screen, click on ```Connections``` ,afterwards on ```Data sources``` on the left.
 Alternatively, search ```Data sources``` on the search bar.
 This will show that the prometheus data from the node_exporter is already configured.

 4. To check this data, click on ```Dashboards``` on the left or use the searchbar to reach the Dashboards page.
-An already configured dashboard called "Node Exporer Full" is present.
+An already configured dashboard called "Node Exporter Full" is present.
 Clicking on it will show the basic metrics of the system.